Mattheus van Beveren: Work

 Van Beveren was a versatile artist in terms of the subject range of his sculptures as well as the materials in which he worked.
 He executed monumental works in marble, stone and wood as well as small-scale works in wood, ivory and terracota.
 He further was a medalist and produced designs for dies for the Antwerp Mint.
-Van Beveren's style combines the classicist tendency of the Brussels sculptors Jerôme Duquesnoy (I) and his son François Duquesnoy with the baroque realism of his Antwerp contemporaries Pieter Verbrugghen II and Artus Quellinus the Younger who were more influenced by the style of Rubens.
+Van Beveren's style combines the classicist tendency of the Brussels sculptors Jérôme Duquesnoy the Elder and his son François Duquesnoy with the Baroque realism of his Antwerp contemporaries Pieter Verbrugghen II and Artus Quellinus the Younger who were more influenced by the style of Rubens.